BevAntwi98/ims-projectt/README.md

 ## Acknowledgments

-* Hat-tip to anyone whose code was used
-* Shout-out to anyone who helped you out
-* Inspiration
+* Many Many thanks to our QA trainers Vinesh Ghela, Alan Davis and Nick Johnson
-* etc.
+*